taw00/writing-resources/Documents/on-fonts.md

 # On Fonts

-### Settling on a set of fonts is hard
+### Settling on a set of fonts for a project is hard

-There are a zillion different fonts.
+There are a zillion different fonts to choose from.
 Each has their own personality, vibe, _feel_.
 Fonts are nuanced.
 Something that wows on screen can disappoint on the page.
 A font that looks amazing on the printed page can make a webpage look stilted.
 Fonts that look great in small doses, look mediocre once viewed as a page full of text.
 And some fonts make great headers but terrible in the text body.

 We have all wasted countless hours trying one font and then another and then another.
-The more the success of a project hinges on how it looks and feels, the more difficult the choice.
-The more permanent—for printed material for example—the choice becomes truly challenging.
+The more look-and-feel is important to a project, the more difficult the choice.
+The more the font selection will linger—for example, with printed material—the choice becomes truly challenging.

-Choosing a font for your project is a gigantic topic.
-But for our purposes, in this document, we are focused on the needs of the writer, and not the needs of an advertiser, designer, or graphic artist.
+The purpose of this document is to discuss the typeface (font) needs of the writer.
+Font selection in the general sense will be touched upon, but that is a large topic and will not be fully explored here.
+Therefore, we will not be, for example, focusing on the needs of the advertiser, designer, or graphic artist.

 _**Developmental writing**_